vivekjhingan/Malvex/README.md

 - Detection is based on static signatures (MD5/SHA256 hashes); it cannot detect unknown or polymorphic malware.
 - Real-time protection is limited to user-specified folders and may not cover all system locations.
 - Archive scanning is supported for `.zip` and `.rar` files only; other formats are not extracted.
-- The application does not provide behavioral or heuristic analysis.
+- The application includes heuristic scanning of executables but does not perform behavioral analysis.
 - Some features (e.g., real-time monitoring) may require additional permissions or dependencies on certain platforms.
 - Password-protected or corrupted archives cannot be scanned.
 - Not a replacement for a professional, fully-featured antivirus solution.